 This policy applies to all colleges, schools, departments, and units of the Institute.

-Prize and award recipients who have been employed in the current calendar year should be submitted on the prize and award form that can be obtained from the payroll department.
+Prize and award recipients who have been employed in the current calendar year should be submitted on the Awards and Prizes Form that can be obtained from the payroll department.
 Payroll Prize forms should be forwarded to Accounting Services for approval.
 The following steps will be taken upon receipt of a request for issuance of an award or prize: